d20-Luna/Iron-Gods/Technology Guide/README.md

 Silverdisks are [batteries^](Gear/README.md#battery) that no longer function.
 They are often used as a secondary currency in Numeria.

-One silverdisk is worth 1gp.
+One silverdisk is worth 1 gp.

 ## New Actions